-TURN SORE MUSCLES INTO HAPPY MUSCLES BY HELPING RELIEVE MUSCLE KNOTS, ACHES, CRAMPING, SPASMS AND STIFFNESS.
+TURN SORE MUSCLES INTO HAPPY MUSCLES BY HELPING RELIEVE MUSCLE KNOTS and MINOR: ACHES, CRAMPING, SPASMS AND STIFFNESS.

 - Pre-activity: Warm up muscles and help prepare muscles for activity by rolling each muscle group 15-30 seconds.

-- During activity: Roll to help relieve cramps, aches, soreness and tightness.
+- During activity: Roll to help relieve minor muscle problems that might feel like: aches, soreness and tightness.

-- Post-activity: Roll your body roll to help muscle recovery, as well as prevent aches, soreness and discomfort.
+- Post-activity: Roll your body roll to help prevent minor aches, soreness and discomfort.

 Apply about 10 pounds of pressure over muscles (+/- depending upon your needs) with your TIGER TAIL products of choice.